 The best advice for first time dog owner is to make sure to get rid of any small objects or items that can be hazardous if ingested, such as coins, paper clips, and small pieces of plastic.
 These can be choking hazards or cause other problems if swallowed.

 Puppies can be quite active and curious, so you’ll want to secure furniture and other items to the floor.
-This will prevent them from tipping over or being pulled down on top of your pup.
+This can be the best advice for first time dog owner as it will prevent them from tipping over or being pulled down on top of your pup.

 Provide plenty of toys.
 One of the best things to know when first getting a puppy is to get some nice squishy toys.
 Make sure you have plenty of toys for your pup to play with.
 This will help keep them occupied and out of trouble.
 You should also get some chew toys to help with teething.